-Donald Trump makes helicopter entrance at GOP convention
+Donald Trump makes helicopter entrance at convention

 Cleveland — Republican presidential nominee Donald Trump arrived here Wednesday afternoon in his personal helicopter, making a splashy entrance prior to runningmate Indiana Gov. Mike Pence’s prime-time speech tonight during the Republican National Convention.

 Trump’s helicopter landed in a field between the Great Lakes Science Center and the Cleveland Browns football stadium with the backdrop of Lake Erie on the horizon.

 The New York businessman, who was crowned the GOP’s nominee Tuesday night, was greeted on the ground by Pence, the Indiana governor’s family and members of Trump’s family, who have had a star role in the four-day convention.